-Those who earn their Pre-PA major and continue their career as a physician assistant have a long-standing tradition of serving in areas of need and providing care to those who might otherwise have little or no access to quality health care.
+Those who complete their PA prerequisites at Carroll, and graduate from a PA graduate program can continue their career as a physician assistant.
+PAs have a long-standing tradition of serving in areas of need and providing care to those who might otherwise have little or no access to quality health care.
 PAs work everywhere, from remote rural settings to major urban centers, in doctors’ offices, hospitals, clinics, HMOs, the armed forces, and other federal government agencies.

 Courses and Student Learning Objectives

-Students will take a curated blending of courses in math; English/writing; some specialized science courses, such as anatomy/physiology, microbiology, physics; and computer sciences.
-Those who complete our Pre-PA programs will be ready to:
+Students will take selections of courses in math, English/writing, and some specialized science courses, such as anatomy/physiology, microbiology, physics; and computer sciences.

 More than 140 accredited Pre-PA programs are located throughout the United States.
 They are generally affiliated with two- and four-year colleges and university schools of medicine or allied health.
 Most program application deadlines fall between November and March and most programs begin between May and September.
 A list of PA programs can be found on the website of the Physician Assistant Education Association (PAEA).